 Create a list of approved/trusted programs to prevent execution of unapproved/malicious programs.

 This strategy ensures that all non-approved applications, including malicious code, are prevented from executing.

-Block macros from the Internet, and only allow vetted macros – with trusted locations, limited write access or digitally signed a trusted certificate – in prevents this.
+Block macros from the Internet, and only allow vetted macros – with trusted locations, limited write access or a digitally signed a trusted certificate – in.

 Admin accounts are the ‘keys to the kingdom’ and adversaries use these accounts to gain full access to information and systems.

 Patch Operating Systems